Leukemia drug breakthrough: study tests tapering strategy to free patients from daily pills

 Summary

 This study looks at whether people with chronic myeloid leukemia (CML) can stop taking their daily targeted therapy (TKI) without the cancer coming back.
-It compares two approaches: stopping the drug suddenly versus slowly reducing the dose over a year before stopping.
-The goal is to see if a gradual reduction helps more patients stay in remission without needing lifelong medication.
+It compares two approaches: stopping the drug suddenly after a year of normal dosing, versus slowly reducing the dose over a year before stopping.
+The goal is to see which method helps more patients stay in remission without needing medication, while also reducing side effects and improving quality of life.

 Disclaimer Read more